 Explanation of the 100-Point Scale

 I would expect that most cinephiles understand how a 100-point scale works by now, but I should clarify since that’s not true for everybody.
 The higher a movie or critic’s review lands on the 100-point scale, the more positive the reaction is.
-I’m not giving color-coded or pictographic indications of how positive or negative each review is, but to sum it up quickly, positive reviews are generally 61 and up.

 Why Some Film Critics Aren’t Included